 But I believe we can change that, together.

-A quick note: Although I’m pretty knowledgeable about the feelings that come along with having this disease, I’m by no means an expert on lymphedema—I’m not a doctor!
-I can only speak from my own experience.
+A quick note: Although I’m pretty knowledgeable about the feelings that come along with having this disease, I’m by no means an expert on lymphedema—I am not a doctor.
 If you are seeking medical advice, please consult your doctor or lymphedema therapist pronto!